mousseng/xitools/README.md

 ## addons
 - `me` is a simple hud for displaying the player's basic status
+- `us` is a simple hud for displaying the party's basic status
 - `tgt` is a simple hud for display the target's basic status
 - `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you